SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 The SharePoint Migration Export (Asynchronous Metadata Read) API aims to reduce the calls in areas: incremental migration, after migration verification and permission settings.

 > [!Note]
 > The first version of the SharePoint Migration Export (Asynchronous Metadata Read) API supports files, folders, lists, list items, and the document library.
-Permissions are expected to be covered in a subsequent version.
+Permissions are supported for all customers.

 Key supported features: